rukpat/TypeClipboardText/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-TypeClipboardText is a Windows utility that allows you to easily send the contents of your clipboard as keystrokes to any active window.
-This is particularly useful for automating repetitive typing tasks or inserting text into applications that don't support direct pasting.
+TypeClipboardText is a Windows utility that allows you to send the contents of your clipboard as keystrokes to any active window.
+This is useful for websites or applications that have disabled the Clipboard Paste command on text boxes.

 ## Features

 - **System Tray Integration:** The application runs discreetly in the system tray, accessible via a right-click context menu.
 - **Active Window Selection:**  Dynamically lists all active windows in the context menu for easy selection.
-- **UI Automation:** Uses UI Automation to reliably send keystrokes to windows, even those with elevated privileges.
+- **UI Automation:** Uses UI Automation to reliably send keystrokes to Windows, even those with elevated privileges.
 - **Logging:** Provides a log of actions and errors for troubleshooting.
 - **Special Character Handling:**  Escapes special characters in the clipboard text for accurate input.